JLCaraveo/JLCaraveo/README.md

 - :globe_with_meridians: Also, the Web Development is an incredible area that I love.
 - :infinity: Since I was a child, the maths were my favorite subjects.
 - :books: I am learning something new every day to keep me updated.
-- :technologist: I will be very happy if you want to colaborate together in order to create something awsome.
+- :technologist: I will be very happy if you want to colaborate together in order to create something awesome.
 - :email: Feel free to contact me via email at higueracaraveojl@gmail.com, or send me a DM on twitter @JLCaraveo

 <!---